zenopelli-cpu/Z-Ant/docs/Documentation.md

 - Tensor directed general training, through the ```trainTensor()``` function.
 - Traning through data loaded from a file, well accustomed and optimized for MNIST datasets, through the ```TrainDataLoader()``` function.

-Both take in the respective Loader or Tensor, and train it in accordance to the training data provided.
+Both take in the respective Loader/Tensor, and train it in accordance to the training data provided.

 # Codegen and static library